Can You Identify Your Organization’s Leadership Culture?

 When leaders execute their organization’s business strategies, they can’t forget their organization’s culture — the self-reinforcing web of beliefs, practices, patterns, and behaviors — because, as has often been said, culture trumps strategy every time.

 Your organization’s culture is the way things are done; it’s the way people interact, make decisions, and influence others.
 Leaders’ own conscious and unconscious beliefs drive decisions and behaviors, and repeated behaviors become leadership practices.
 Because these practices eventually become the patterns of leadership culture, leaders must understand their responsibility in creating — or changing it.

-CCL has found leadership cultures can be defined in three basic ways:
+We’ve found that organizational leadership cultures can be defined in 3 basic ways:

 - Dependent leadership cultures operate with the belief that people in authority are responsible for leadership.

 - Independent leadership cultures operate with the belief that leadership emerges out of individual expertise and heroic action.

 - Interdependent leadership cultures operate with the belief that leadership is a collective activity to the benefit of the organization as a whole.